A rider on horseback using a correct one-handed grip on their roping reins.

 Your grip is your primary point of contact, so getting it right is essential.
 You’ll hold both reins in your non-dominant hand, allowing your dominant hand to stay free for the rope.
 The key is to find a hold that’s secure but not rigid.
 When choosing your horse tack, consider the rein width.
 As roping expert Dennis Moreland explains, riders with smaller hands might prefer a ½-inch rein, while those with larger hands may get a better feel from a 5/8-inch rein.
 Your grip should feel natural and allow you to make subtle adjustments without tensing up your arm and shoulder.
 A relaxed hand leads to a more responsive horse.

-Managing Your Coil
+Tips for Managing Your Rein Coil

 A messy coil is more than just sloppy—it can be dangerous.
 Your excess rein should be held in neat loops in the same hand that holds the reins.
 This keeps it from getting tangled in your equipment or snagged on the horn.
 When you need to give your horse more rein, you should be able to feed it out smoothly from your coil.
 According to the Team Roping Journal, it's crucial to give cues "forward toward your target with your reins and your coils in the same hand."
 This prevents you from developing bad habits, like crossing your hands over, which can confuse your horse and throw you off balance during a critical moment.